Upon learning about the work of Wayne Hu

 THANK YOU.

-We’ve become a bit idiosyncratic because in 2011 in our New Orleans high school we were studying nested geometries, tessellations and tilings, and unwittingly backed into a base-2 model of the universe.
+We’ve become a bit idiosyncratic because in 2011 in our New Orleans high school we were studying nested geometries, tessellations and tilings of the tetrahedron, and unwittingly backed into a base-2 model of the universe.
 We all learned about Max Planck, the Planck Length, the Observable Universe, and so much more.
 And, we have not stopped!
 So it was fun for us to discover your website with your doctoral dissertation and years at the University of Chicago.
 I have been trying to learn more about CMB [2][3].
 We are also now searching your Phys.
 Review and ArXiv articles as well!

 Base-2 is, of course, so much more granular — the universe in just 202 notations.
 To develop our chart, we took Planck length-time-mass-and-charge as a given.
 We reverse ordered temperature (following our logic that everything starts simply).
 Within the first second between notations 142-to-143, it seems that the temperature is high enough to trigger the quark-gluon plasma and we have what might be called an all-natural inflation.